 If you can’t make it in person, The Open Group runs vendor-neutral webinars for members.
 Register for upcoming webinars now, or visit the Publications page for an archive of past events.
 There’s also a regularly-updated YouTube channel from The Open Group including talks from dozens of industry experts.

 The industry is constantly in flux and, if you’re not learning, you could be falling behind.
 TOGAF certification is an important step in your career, but it’s crucial to stay active and keep moving beyond your certification.
+Alex Bennett has worked at the forefront of Enterprise Architecture training for four years in his role at Firebrand Training, an accredited provider of TOGAF® certification.

 Source by : The Open Group